 Deal With Ownership/Employees

 The fact is that any vendor will appreciate an employee who owns up to a mistake right away.
 Everyone makes mistakes, more importantly; this industry is full of potential pitfalls.
 Unfortunately when owning or managing a food truck many will only get noticed when something goes wrong.

 Everyone who has worked in this industry can attest that a thousand things can go awry on a given day.
-Mistakes are constant with food trucks that get a high volume of customers.
+Food truck mistakes are constant with trucks that get a high volume of customers.
 An owner or manager who admits to errors immediately will endear themselves to employees and ownership.
 Those who don’t appreciate someone who admits to a mistake shows that they are unfamiliar with the inner workings of a food service business.

-- A personal correspondence the following day (phone, email, social media, etc…)
+- Write a personal correspondence the following day (email, social media, hand written note).

-- An invitation to come back for a free meal
+- Give an invitation to come back for a free meal.